pran-av/OpenToWork/prd-files/prd-phase-2.md

 - When a project is archived the user should still be able to access all Overview Pages for the project and campaigns within the project.
 However New campaign creation or publish/switch or pause CTAs will be disable.
 User cannot edit any Draft campaigns within this project either.

 ### Footer
-- Copyright statement 'cpyright symbol 2025 Pranav Mandhare'.
+- Copyright statement 'copyright symbol 2025 Pranav Mandhare'.
 Link Pranav Mandhare to 'https://x.com/pranavdotexe'

 ### Header
 - Top left of header mentions 'Dashboard'